-This briefing on Creativity and Innovation brings together learning from six Fellows’ research in Finland, Bosnia and Herzegovina, the USA and Australia, demonstrating how the creative arts and digital technological innovations are being used abroad to effectively support people’s mental health.
+This briefing on Creativity and Innovation brings together learning from six Fellows’ research in Finland, Bosnia and Herzegovina, the USA and Australia, demonstrating how the creative arts and digital technological innovations are being used abroad to support people’s mental health effectively.
 The learning from this category is grouped into two main sections:

 Section 1: How can the creative arts help?

-Introduces the creative arts, provides a number of case studies and findings from two Fellows’ research, and details good practice in integrating arts-based interventions into community settings.
+Introduces the creative arts, provides several case studies and findings from two Fellows’ research and details good practice in integrating arts-based interventions into community settings.

 Section 2: Harnessing the potential of digital technology

-Focuses on the growing influence of digital technology in supporting people’s mental health, provides a number of case studies and findings from four Fellows’ research, and details how a range of technologies are being used abroad.
+Focuses on the growing influence of digital technology in supporting people’s mental health, provides several case studies and findings from four Fellows’ research, and details how various technologies are being used abroad.